yamtl/yamtl.github.io/README.md

 ### Release notes

+#### 0.4.23

+Graphical representation of metamodels and models using PlantUML in the class `prettyprinting.EMFPrettyPrinter`.

 #### 0.4.22

 FIX null exception when importing EMF model into untyped model, when applied to UML models.